eosphoros-ai/DB-GPT-Hub/README.md

     ...
 ```

 The other parts that are omitted (…) can be kept consistent.
-If you want to change the default deepseed configuration, go into the `dbgpt_hub/configs` directory and make changes to ds_config.json as needed.
+If you want to change the default deepseed configuration, go into the `dbgpt_hub/configs` directory and make changes to ds_config.json as needed,the default is stage2.

 In the script, during fine-tuning, different models correspond to key parameters lora_target and template, as shown in the following table: